maros/Zway-MotionTrigger/README.md

 * Static: Sets the dimmer level to a user-defined value
 * Code: Executes a user-provided JavaScript code to calculate the dimmer level
 * Dynamic: Calculate dimmer based on luminosity

-## timeActive

-List of time periods when the trigger should be activated

-## timeActive.start, timeActive.end

-Time in HH:MM format

 # Virtual Devices